 If you don't already have a British Airways account, you'll first want to sign up for a British Airways Executive Club account as well so you can link the two accounts.

-By linking your accounts, you'll open up more transfer opportunities since you can transfer points from Amex Membership Rewards, Chase Ultimate Rewards, and Capital One Venture miles instantly to British Airways.
-Citi ThankYou points transfer directly to Qatar Airways.
+By linking your accounts, you'll open up more transfer opportunities since you can transfer points from Chase Ultimate Rewards and Wells Fargo instantly to British Airways.
+You can also now transfer Amex Membership Rewards, Bilt Rewards, Capital One Venture miles, and Citi ThankYou points directly to Qatar Airways.

 How to Link Qatar and British Airways Avios

-It's incredibly easy to link your British Airways and Qatar Airways accounts.
+It's fairly easy to link your British Airways and Qatar Airways accounts.

-After registering with Qatar, you'll get a prompt to link your British Airways Executive Club account.
-Otherwise, you can link your accounts here.
+After registering with Qatar, you should get a prompt to link your British Airways Executive Club account.
+Otherwise, you can always link your accounts on the new Avios transfer hub.

 Once your accounts are linked, you'll be able to instantly move Avios between British Airways and Qatar.
 Plus, as long as your accounts are linked, Qatar will be able to pull from either account when booking.